-In September 2007, the Regents approved four ability-to-benefit tests to be used to determine eligibility for State financial aid:
+As of July 2015, the Regents approved four ability-to-benefit tests to be used to determine eligibility for State financial aid:

 - CELSA (Combined English Language Skills Assessment).
 The CELSA is approved providing the applicant also takes a math component from one of the other approved tests.

 - What is meant by "independently administered" in regard to the ATB exam?

 - Schools are advised to refer to memos "CEO 07-02" and "CEO 07-03" from the State Education Department regarding the "Guidance Concerning Administration of ATB Tests to Determine Eligibility for TAP Awards."